juliettevivien/DBSsync/README.md

 # DBSsync_GUI

-This repository is attached to a manuscript which has been submitted for publication on November, the 28th.
-When a public version (preprint or published) of the manuscript will be available, the link will be shared here.
+This repository is attached to a manuscript which has been submitted for publication on November, the 28th 2025.
+A preprint describing the toolbox design and functionnalities is available at: https://www.researchsquare.com/article/rs-8228751/v1

 Instructions: